 - 2. Non-LEYM folks who give workshops or lead Bible study receive \$100 plus room, meals, and registration.
 Clerk of Program Committee gives names to registrar and treasurer. - 3.
 LEYM folks who give workshops receive no honoraria or expenses. - 4.
 Leaders of special evening programs receive up to \$150 plus room, meals, and registration.
 Clerk of Program Committee gives names to registrar and treasurer. - 5.
-One representative from FGC receives registration, meals, and room.
+One representative from FGC receives registration, meals, and room, if this person is not an FGC employee.
 Presiding clerk gives name to registrar. - 6.
-FGC pays registration, room, and meals for FGC staff. - 7.
-People who work full time with the children's program receive registration, meals, and room.
+Quaker organizations (e.g., AFSC, FCNL, FGC, FWCC, QVS, RSWR) pay registration, room, and meals for their staff who attend Annual Meeting to represent their organizations. - a.
+If such staff member also presents a workshop, the honorarium will be paid to their respective organization. - b.
+A keynote speaker who is a staff member of Quaker organization is in a different category.
+Although they may direct that the honoraria from their keynote speech (and workshop, if applicable) be paid to their respective organization, the default is that honoraria and expenses for such person are handled as for any other keynote speaker. - 7.
+People who work fulltime with the children's program receive registration, meals, and room.
 Clerk of Youth & Children Committee gives the list of workers to the registrar. - 8.
 Registrar receives registration, meals, and room. - 9.
 Bookstore manager receives registration, meals, and room.